trptcolin/taking-command-of-the-command-line-workshop/doc/exercises/02_readline_and_looking_around_exercises.md

    $ cat /etc/hosts
    ```

-   Delete that filename or directory, and replace it with another one, *using `<tab>` to ensure you haven't got any typos*.
+   Delete that filename or directory part of the command (WARNING: do NOT delete the actual file - we're just editing the command here), and replace it with another one, *using `<tab>` to ensure you haven't got any typos*.

 1. Using the manual page for `ls`, find and use the command to show the most recently modified files and directories *last*.
 Hint: you'll need to use three flags for this in order to do this sorting *and* check those timestamps.